stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### SHMERR

 Well, you know.
-We will take flight, won't we?
+You know, we will... take flight, won't we.
 Eh?

 #### MR SQUEAKINGTON

-I find that offensive.
+I find that offensive!

 #### SHMERR

-Alright.
+Oh, right.

 #### HELEN